deNBI/securing_openstack_clum2025/README.md

 # Securing a web service in OpenStack with internal network and reverse proxy

-In this workshop, we will focus on how to secure a exposed service via a reverse-proxy and loadbalancer in the de.NBI Berlin Openstack Environment.
-We will cover basics in the setup of network structure in openstack via the GUI, creating a vm and setting everything up for a docker-based and simplified service, which needs to be exposed to the internet, setting up a reverse proxy via docker aswell which handles the SSL-termination and creates HTTTP/S-certification completely automated.
-We will show you key mechanisms and practices how you can secure/expose your own webservices in our cloud infrastructure.
+In this workshop, we will focus on how to secure a exposed webservice via a reverse-proxy and a loadbalancer in the de.NBI Berlin Openstack environment.
+We will cover basics in the setup of network structure in openstack via the GUI, creating an instance/virtual-machine (VM) for using docker and setting everything up for a docker-based and simplified webservice, which will be exposed to the internet.
+We are setting up a reverse-proxy via docker aswell which will handle the SSL-termination.
+Therefore we will setup a automated HTTTP/S-certification.
+We will show you the key-mechanisms and practices how you can secure/expose your own webservices in our cloud infrastructure.
 Depending on the success of the hands-on session we can also cover authentication or some more detailed questions.

 # Preparation

-We will setup two vms, one for the web service and one for the reverse proxy.
-They will communicate over one network, and the web service will be reachable through the reverse-proxy.
-In each step it is mentioned for with vm this step applies.
-Some steps must be taken for both, this will also be stated.
+First of all we have to setup a sufficient netowrks tructure to server our secure setup.
+We recommend the following setup for the exposure of a webservice in our cloud environment.
+For the reason of simplicity, we will setup only one instance/VM, handling the web service and the reverse proxy in one machine( We recommend to seeprate the services in production to acheive all the advantages of a secure setup like loadbalancing, security, reliability and performance.

 ## Docker and docker compose